MagiX7/AGP-Engine/README.md

 The options related to PBR to edit is the material itself:
 <img src="https://github.com/MagiX7/AGP-Engine/blob/main/docs/Screenshots/pbr_options.png">

-- All textures can be changed with the button "Change" or removed with the button "Remove.
+- All textures can be changed with the button "Change" or removed with the button "Remove".
 If "Change" button is clicked, a window with all the textures will be shown in order to pick one.
-- The shader of the material can be changed from PBR to Blinn-Phong.

 The shaders used for PBR are:
 - If in deferred: [Deferred Pass Shader](https://github.com/MagiX7/AGP-Engine/blob/main/Engine/Assets/Shaders/deferred_pass.glsl)